From scratch Lemon Icebox Pie is just what summer ordered! It’s sweet, tart, creamy, nutty and best served cold!

 Reduce oven temperature to 325°

-Whisk together egg yolks, lemon juice, and sweetened condensed milk.
+In a large bowl , whisk together egg yolks, lemon juice, and sweetened condensed milk.

 Add softened cream cheese and whisk until smooth.